shiprashah/practice/README.md

 Q] What was the solution approach?
 After reading about the basic idea of Hamurabi, development was started based on some assumptions (stated later).
-The idea was to be able to provide an application which can do the essential tasks of a Hamurabi game viz. initialize a player, play a trun, get notified if a turn is unacceptable, get an account of the state of the game after every move, end the game when appropriate.
+The idea was to be able to provide an application which can do the essential tasks of a Hamurabi game viz. initialize a player, play a turn, get notified if a turn is unacceptable, get an account of the state of the game after every move, end the game when appropriate.
 The rules of the games were whiteboarded into algorithims which was then followed by encoding them in java.

 Q] What criteria was used to certify the solution as acceptable?